-For a complete list of all PJM Manuals, go to www.pjm.com and select "Manuals" under the "Documents" pull-down menu.
+For a complete list of all PJM manuals, go to the Library section on PJM.com.

 About This Manual

 The PJM Manual for System Restoration (M36) is the PJM Restoration Plan required by NERC EOP standards and is one of a series of manuals dealing with PJM System Operations.
 This manual focuses on how PJM and the PJM Members are expected to respond to system disturbance conditions or system blackout.